DEPARTMENT OF HEALTH SERVICES

 Includes standing or walking most of the time, with bending, stooping, squatting, twisting, and reaching; includes working on irregular surfaces, occasionally lifting objects weighting over 25 pounds, and frequent lifting of 10-25 pounds.
 SPECIAL REQUIREMENT INFORMATION

 Please be sure to write the title of your required license, certificate, and/or permit, the number, date of issued, date of expiration and the name of the issuing agency as specified in the Selection Requirements.
-Attached a legible photocopy of the required license, certificate, and/or permit of compliance to your application at the time of filing or fax the copy of degree to us within 15 calendar days from the date of filing your application online.
+Attached a legible photocopy of the required license, certificate, and/or permit of compliance to your application at the time of filing or send the the copy of degree within 15 calendar days from the date of filing your application online.

 Additional Information EXAMINATION CONTENT